-Giant robot: We also built a giant robot as a collaborative project.
+Giant robot: One year, we built a giant robot as a collaborative project.
 Note that he’s a tripod… he had two triangular legs that just weren’t stable, so we had to add a third leg.

 The challenge with the giant robot was that we had one student who really wanted to tackle him and knock him over again and again and he was too fragile to withstand that.

-Fun at Home with Kids has a nice “life-sized magnetic robot.”
+Fun at Home with Kids has a nice “life-sized magnetic robot” which could be fun.

-Duplo Hockey Robot: We put out one of the sets from the Duplo simple machines kit.
+Duplo Hockey Robot: We put out a project from the Duplo simple machines kit.
 I like using Duplo kits in class, because the older kids can practice following pictorial directions and building the exact model described, and the little ones just free-play with the Duplos.

 Assemble a 3-D or jointed robot: We printed robot designs the kids could cut out and assemble – good small motor practice.
 Here are some printables you could try: